FreeFlarum/freeflarum.com/docs/en/legal/terms.md

 1. Although generous efforts are undertaken to maintain the availability and performance of this service, there is explicitly no warranty given.
 Use it at your own risk.
 2. The FreeFlarum service is not available to persons or legal entities who operate legal constructs for the purpose of tax evasion or concealment of the ultimate benefactor, such to be determined by FreeFlarum at its sole discretion.
 3. FreeFlarum reserves the right to cancel forums that are detrimental to its quality of service or reputation, at its sole discretion.
 4. You are required to promptly address any security vulnerabilities or bugs found at FreeFlarum's website or API by [contacting us](https://freeflarum.com/support).
-For bugs and vulnerabilities related to the Flarum software, please [refer to Flarum's GitHub issues page](https://github.com/flarum/framework/issues).
+For bugs and vulnerabilities related to the Flarum software, please [refer to Flarum's Security Policy](https://github.com/flarum/flarum/security).
-5. FreeFlarum does not support premium Flarum extensions (not even if you pay for them yourself).
+5. FreeFlarum does not support premium (paid) Flarum extensions.
+6. It is forbidden to create a forum that impersonates existing individual, group of people, company or FreeFlarum itself.
-6. If you believe that a certain forum hosted at FreeFlarum is violating these terms, [contact us](https://freeflarum.com/support).
+7. If you believe that a certain forum hosted at FreeFlarum is violating these terms, please [e-mail us](mailto:info@freeflarum.com).

 ## Fair Use Policy